CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     3 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
-            - Gamma is the default Color Space on new projects by Unity.
             - If you are a Linear Space user you will have to find why the result is different, maybe a gamma correction is needed after parsing the Vertex Colors in the script.